maestro-insomnia/TVCG_Bi-Communication_Response_Library/README.md

 ## Citation

-Update `CITATION.cff` with the final bibliographic metadata and repository URL before public release.
-If you reuse this response library or routing protocol in academic work, cite the associated paper and repository.
+If you use this response library, routing prompt, or implementation resources in your research, please cite the associated paper:

+> *Yu Han, Hao Sha, Tongtai Cao, Xin Wang, Yu Miao, Yue Liu, Huyen Nguyen, and Christian Sandor, “Virtual Character-Mediated Communication in VR: Effects of Appearance Fidelity and Speech Fidelity.”*

 ## Licensing